 Green coffee bean extract is derived from raw, unroasted Coffea arabica (or Coffea robusta) coffee beans.
 The roasting process that produces the familiar brown coffee bean destroys the majority of the plant's chlorogenic acids โ the polyphenolic compounds responsible for the ingredient's functional benefits.
 Green coffee bean extract captures these compounds at their highest concentration, making it a fundamentally different ingredient from roasted coffee or standard caffeine extracts.

-The commercial market standardises green coffee bean extract primarily on chlorogenic acid (CGA) content, with 45% and 50% CGA (by UV-Vis spectrophotometry) being the most widely specified grades for supplement applications.
-The extract typically contains a modest level of caffeine (2โ5% in standard grades, 10โ12% in caffeinated grades), which contributes to the energy and metabolic positioning of products containing it.
+The commercial market standardises green coffee bean extract primarily on total chlorogenic acid (CGA) content, with 45% and 50% CGA the most widely specified grades for supplement applications.
+Discerning buyers now expect this to be verified by HPLC rather than UV-Vis spectrophotometry, which can over-report total CGA by capturing interfering phenolics.
+The extract typically contains a modest level of caffeine (around 3โ4% in standard grades), with decaffeinated grades (below 0.5% caffeine) available, which shapes the energy and metabolic positioning of products containing it.

 Technical Specifications